8 Takeaways From The Trump-Ukraine Scandal

 A Politico/Morning Consult poll out this week also showed support for impeachment on the rise – 43% in that survey said impeachment proceedings should begin, up 7 points from the previous poll.

 There needs to be more data to tell us where public opinion is and where it will be.
 The NPR poll was conducted over one night — after the call notes were released but before the whistleblower complaint was made public.
-Developments in this story have been fast-moving, and the details are still setting in for the American public.
+Developments in this story have been fast-moving, and the details are still settling in for the American public.

 5. Democrats will have to work to win over independents.

-Support for beginning an impeachment inquiry may be trending upward, but the poll also found that Democrats have some work to do to win over key groups, like independents and suburban voters.
+Support for beginning an impeachment inquiry may be trending upward, but the poll also found that Democrats have some work to do to win over key groups, such as independents and suburban voters.

 Just 44% of independents said they approved of the inquiry, while 50% said they didn't.
-And suburban voters were split, 48% approve, 49% disapprove.
-The messaging fight — and how all this is framed — over the next many weeks will be key.
+And suburban voters were split: 48% approve, 49% disapprove.
+The messaging fight — and how all of this is framed — over the next many weeks will be key.
 (More on that below.)

 6. Still, the center appears to have moved.

-As to be expected, the overwhelming majority Democratic lawmakers are in favor of the impeachment inquiry and most Republicans are saying there's nothing to see here.
+As to be expected, the overwhelming majority of Democratic lawmakers are in favor of the impeachment inquiry, and most Republicans are saying there's nothing to see here.

 But what about the middle?
 Many key moderate Democrats, those critical to Democrats taking back the House in centrist districts in 2018, are in favor of the inquiry.
 And even some Republicans are saying the call is troubling.

-So, you don't need a poll to tell you that's where the center is immediately following the release of the call notes and whistleblower complaint.
+So you don't need a poll to tell you that's where the center is immediately following the release of the call notes and whistleblower complaint.

 7. The messaging fight is on.